ebrahimtaw/llama3.1-8b-Fine-Tuning/README.md

 This project fine-tunes **Meta-Llama-3.1-8B-Instruct (4-bit)** using **Unsloth** and **QLoRA** for sentiment classification on the **Amazon Polarity** dataset.

 ## Structure
-- `src/` — modular training, evaluation, and inference scripts
+- `src/` — contains modular training, evaluation, and inference scripts
-- `notebooks/` — exploratory Jupyter experiments
+- `notebooks/` — the full Jupyter Notebook used for the fine-tuning
-- `requirements.txt` — dependencies for Colab / local setup
+- `requirements.txt` — dependencies required for the data prep + training
-- `.env` — this should contain my HF_TOKEN (so I excluded it from Git)
+- `.env` — this should contain my HF_TOKEN (so I excluded it from Git), create one and store yours

 ## Run
 ```bash